kaiwhata/BioinfoHowtos/AGAPE_pipeline.md

 ###Installing bamtools

-Yes there is an `apt-get` package for bamtools but it is (as of May 2016) bamtools.2.3.0 which is insuffucuently recent for this pipeline hence why we're building from source.
+Yes there is an `apt-get` package for bamtools but it is (as of May 2016) bamtools.2.3.0 which is insufficuently recent for this pipeline hence why we're building from source.

 `git clone https://www.github.com/pezmaster31/bamtools`